That 'weed' growing through the sidewalk crack might be your next dinner ingredient.

 As an Amazon Associate I earn from qualifying purchases.
 Prices may change.

-Test your preserves in simple recipes first: fermented greens in scrambled eggs, dried herb teas, floral syrups in sparkling water.
-Once you trust your identification skills and preservation methods, expand to compound recipes like wild pesto, foraged bitters, or seasonal shrubs.
+Start with basic applications: fermented greens in scrambled eggs, dried herb teas, floral syrups in sparkling water.
+Once you trust your identification and preservation skills, expand to wild pesto, foraged bitters, or seasonal shrubs that showcase your specific harvest.

 Get everything you need to make this quest amazing.